×

 Expats, digital nomads and retirees living in Japan responded:

 "Expats and digital nomads often appreciate the culture and politeness of Japan, as well as the efficient public transportation system.
 They also enjoy the variety of food options, from traditional Japanese cuisine to international dishes.
 On the other hand, some expats and digital nomads find the language barrier and cultural differences to be challenging.
-Additionally, the cost of living in Japan can be quite high, making it difficult for some to afford," explained one expat living in Japan.
+Additionally, the cost of living in Japan can be quite high, making it difficult for some to afford," remarked one expat in Japan.

 What do expats in Japan appreciate most about the local culture?